kfiala/AviSys-Clements/README.md

    This will create **MASTER.EDT** in the work folder; rename it as **MASTER.OLD.EDT**.
    It also creates **Hawaii-only.txt** which may be of interest but is not otherwise used.

 1. Download Clements checklist in CSV format to the work folder.
-Note: I have found the provided CSV format checklist to have improper encoding.
+Note: I have sometimes found the provided CSV format checklist to have improper encoding.
 For better results, I download the XLSX file and create my own CSV format file.
+   Make sure that the file name matches the pattern "`Clements-Checklist*.csv`" and is the only match.

 1. Download the current ABA checklist in CSV format to the work folder.
+   Make sure the filename matches the pattern '`ABA_Checklist-*.csv`' and is the only match.

 1. Check for any changes in the format of either CSV file and update `clements.py` and/or `ABA.py` accordingly.